 So why bother?
 Well, we know for a fact that data science has a significant role to play in modern, growing and dynamic businesses.
 According to McKinsey’s Catch them if you can… report, 47 percent of organisations surveyed say that data and analytics have significantly changed the nature of competition in their industries in the past three years.

 The message is clear.
 Data and analytics are now fundamental to business growth.
-Data analysts are critical to this success.
+Retaining data analysts is critical to this success.
 This group of valuable talent must be engaged at a level where they can work strategically and do what they do best – adding significant value and leave the grunt work to augmented analytics tools.
 It’s either that or boredom and we know where that leads.